manish-bhardwaz/Hello-Galaxy/readme.md

-this a learning repository, i exercise all kind of works here, languahe no bar.
+this a learning repository, i exercise all kind of works here, language no bar.